diarmidmackenzie/sdt-condensed/COT.md

 A standard priming procedure is the *scrambled sentence method*.
 Participants undertake a 5 minute task where they have to rearrange sentences, whose word order has been scrambled, into the correct order.
 The autonomous orientation can be primed by including in the sentences words such as *interested*, *challenge*, *satisfied* and *mastering*.
 The controlled orientation can be primed by including in the sentences words such as *obligation*, *evaluated*, *constrained*, *demanded* and *forced*.

-A 2003 study involving a puzzle task showed that such priming could affect not only participants feelings about the task (their level of interest and feeling of choice), but also their actual performance on the task.
+A 2003 study involving a puzzle task showed that such priming could affect not only participants' feelings about the task (their level of interest and feeling of choice), but also their actual performance on the task.
 The effect of the priming was as strong as the effect of different GCOS orientations, or the effect of autonomy-supporting vs. controlling task environment.

 A follow-up study revealed two further interesting results: